 1. Discuss the poet’s impression of Macavity, the mystery cat.
 Why does he call it mysterious?

 Ans:- T.S.
 Eliot calls the cat, Macavity, mysterious because he breaks the laws repeatedly and flees from the crime scene.
-When there is peace, Macavity can be found on the streets but when there is a crime like larder’s looted, jewel case is rifled, when milk is missing, Peke’s been stifled, greenhouse glass is broken or the trellis past repair, Macavity will not be found.
+When there is peace, Macavity can be found on the streets but when there is a crime like a larder’s looted, a jewel case is rifled when milk is missing, Peke’s been stifled, greenhouse glass is broken or the trellis past repair, Macavity will not be found.
 He is so clever that when he escapes, his footprints cannot be found.

 2. ‘Macavity is never there’.
 Elaborate.